hohn/codeql-java-workshop-sqlinjection-owasp/README.md

 - [Learning CodeQL](https://help.semmle.com/QL/learn-ql)
 - [Learning CodeQL for Java](https://help.semmle.com/QL/learn-ql/cpp/ql-for-java.html)
 - [Using the CodeQL extension for VS Code](https://help.semmle.com/codeql/codeql-for-vscode.html)

+## Dataflow illustrated <a id="df_illustration"></a>
+A good way to illustrate dataflow is to follow the result of running a complete query; do that by opening `fullQuery.ql`, right-click and select `run query on selected database`.
+Then use the `CodeQLQuery Results viewer` to explore the paths.
+Don't try to understand the query yet; it is developed in the rest of this tutorial.

 ## Workshop <a id="workshop"></a>